patroni/patroni/docs/multisite.rst

 Glossary
 ++++++++

-DCS
+**DCS**
-: distributed configuration store site
+    distributed configuration store
+**site**
-: a Patroni cluster with any number of nodes, and the respective DCS - usually corresponding to a data centre primary
+    a Patroni cluster with any number of nodes, and the respective DCS - usually corresponding to a data centre **primary**
-: the writable PostgreSQL node, from which the other nodes replicate their data (either directly or in a cascading fashion) leader
+    the writable PostgreSQL node, from which the other nodes replicate their data (either directly or in a cascading fashion) **leader**
-: the node which other nodes inside the same site replicate from - the leader can be a replica itself, in which case it's called a _standby leader_ site switchover
+    the node which other nodes inside the same site replicate from - the leader can be a replica itself, in which case it's called a *standby leader*
+**site switchover**
-: a (manual) leader site switch performed when both sites are functioning fine site failover
+    a (manual) leader site switch performed when both sites are functioning fine **site failover**
-: when the main site goes down (meaning there is no Patroni leader and none of the remaining nodes (if any left) can become a leader), the standby leader will be promoted, becoming a leader proper, and the Postgres instance running there becoming the primary leader site
+    when the main site goes down (meaning there is no Patroni leader and none of the remaining nodes (if any left) can become a leader), the standby leader will be promoted, becoming a leader proper, and the Postgres instance running there becoming the primary
+**leader site**
-: the site where the PostgreSQL primary instance is standby site
+    the site where the PostgreSQL primary instance is **standby site**
-: a site replicating from the leader site, and a potential target for site switchover/failover DCS quorum
+    a site replicating from the leader site, and a potential target for site switchover/failover **DCS quorum**
-: more than half of the DCS nodes are available (and can take part in a leader race) multisite leader lock
+    more than half of the DCS nodes are available (and can take part in a leader race) **multisite leader lock**
-: just like under normal Patroni operation, the leader puts/updates an entry in DCS, thus notifying other sites that there is a functioning Postgres primary running.
+    just like under normal Patroni operation, the leader puts/updates an entry in DCS, thus notifying other sites that there is a functioning Postgres primary running.
 The entry mentioned is the multisite leader lock.